Elementary mathematics

-Elementary mathematics, also known as primary or secondary school school mathematics, is the study of mathematics topics that are commonly taught at the primary or secondary school levels around the world.
+Elementary mathematics, also known as primary or secondary school mathematics, is the study of mathematics topics that are commonly taught at the primary or secondary school levels around the world.
 It includes a wide range of mathematical concepts and skills, including number sense, algebra, geometry, measurement, and data analysis.
 These concepts and skills form the foundation for more advanced mathematical study and are essential for success in many fields and everyday life.
 The study of elementary mathematics is a crucial part of a student's education and lays the foundation for future academic and career success.

 Strands of elementary mathematics

 Number sense and numeration

-Number Sense is an understanding of numbers and operations.
+Number sense is an understanding of numbers and operations.
 In the 'Number Sense and Numeration' strand students develop an understanding of numbers by being taught various ways of representing numbers, as well as the relationships among numbers.

 Properties of the natural numbers such as divisibility and the distribution of prime numbers, are studied in basic number theory, another part of elementary mathematics.